Participation of women in the Olympics: 1904–1916

 Queenie Newall competed in archery at the 1908 London Games.

 In 1904, the women's archery event was added, marking a significant step in including women in Olympic competitions.

 By the time of the London 1908 Olympics, there were 37 female athletes who competed in archery, tennis, and figure skating.
 This represented a growing but still limited participation of women in the Games.

-Moving forward to Stockholm 1912, the number of women participating increased to 47, and new sports such as swimming and diving were introduced.
-However, figure skating and archery were removed from the program for that year.
-Despite these changes, Stockholm 1912 included art competitions that were open to women, although detailed records of their participation were not consistently kept.
-The progression in women's participation up to Stockholm 1912 shows a gradual expansion in both the number of sports and athletes involved, though it was still far from the comprehensive inclusion we see in modern Olympic Games.
+Moving forward to Stockholm 1912, the number of women participating increased to 47 and new disciplines such as swimming and diving were introduced.
+However, figure skating and archery were removed from the programme for that year.
+Stockholm 1912 also included art competitions that were open to women, although detailed records of their participation were not consistently kept.
+The progression in women's participation up to 1912 shows a gradual expansion in both the number of sports and athletes involved, though it was still far from the comprehensive inclusion we see in modern Olympic Games.
 These early years laid foundational steps for women's sports in the Olympics, reflecting societal shifts towards greater gender equity in athletic competition.

 The 1916 Summer Olympics were due to be held in Berlin but were cancelled following the outbreak of World War I.